Shikkar

 Shikkar: The Hunt, or simply Shikkar is a 2010 Indian Malayalam-language action thriller film directed by M. Padmakumar, written by S. Suresh Babu, and produced by K. K. Rajagopal.
 The film stars Mohanlal, alongside Kalabhavan Mani, Samuthirakani, Lalu Alex, Sneha, Ananya, Mythili, Kailash, Jagathy Sreekumar, Lakshmi Gopalaswamy and Suraj Venjaramood in supporting roles.
 M. Jayachandran composed the songs, while the score was provided by Ouseppachan.

 Shikkar was a Ramzan release on 11 September 2010.
-It received generally positive reviews from critics, with praise for cinematography and Mohanlal's performance.
-The film was a commercial success at the box office, becoming one of the highest-grossing Malayalam films of the year.
+It received generally positive reviews from critics, with praise for the cinematography and Mohanlal's performance.
+The film was a box-office success, becoming one of the highest-grossing Malayalam films of the year.
 Shikkar won the Kerala Film Critics Award for Best Popular Film.

 Plot

 Balaraman is a former police constable for the Andhra Pradesh Police Department in Hyderabad, who presently works as a lorry driver and finally settles down with his teenage daughter Ganga in Chittazha, a mountainous terrain in Idukki.

-However, Balaraman's life takes a turn when he learns that a group of naxals wants to finish him and Ganga in order to avenge the death of their leader Dr. Syed Abdul Rahman (Sakhavu Abdulla), a naxalite and a qualified MBBS doctor, who was killed in a fake encounter by the cops.
-Without any choice, Balaraman decides to take drastic measures to protect Ganga by defeating the naxals.
+However, Balaraman's life takes a turn when he learns that a group of Naxals wants to finish him and Ganga in order to avenge the death of their leader Dr. Syed Abdul Rahman (Sakhavu Abdulla), a Naxalite and a qualified MBBS doctor, who was killed in a staged encounter by the cops.
+Without any choice, Balaraman decides to take drastic measures to protect Ganga by defeating the Naxals.